cloudkite-io/gcs-node-sync/README.md

 ```

 ### Deleting the Pub/Sub subscription.
+The Pub/Sub subscriptions created by this script are set to expire after 1 day of inactivity (subscriber activities include open connections, active pulls, or successful pushes).
-The `app/delete_pubsub_subscription.py` is a small Python script which deletes the Pub/Sub subscription created by the `app/main.py` script.
+The `app/delete_pubsub_subscription.py` is a small Python script which can be used to delete the Pub/Sub subscription created by the `app/main.py` script.
 It requires only two arguments which can be passed as environment variables:

 | INPUT PARAMETER NAME                                  | DESCRIPTION                                                                                          |
 | ----------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |